gorgexec/MvvmCore/README.md

 ### ViewModel
 When implementing ViewModel `ViewModelCore` base class should be extended.
-That's it.

 And nothing about ViewModelFactory, ViewModelProvider, Dagger2 MultiBindingModules, DataBindingUtil and other stuff concerning ViewModel creation and databinding.
 All under the hood!

-For example, in order to create an Activity with ViewModel injected and bound to the layout the code should be like the following:

 ## Features
 * ViewModel automated instantiation through Dagger2 out of the box.